-Multiple settings might be purposefully employed to highlight either the delicate patterns or the harsh outlines within a single style image.
-Giving different weights to the losses of shallow and deep layers will achieve this.
-The limitless adjustment of scaling settings also allows for the creation of innovative aesthetic patterns.
-The total style loss $\mathcal{L}^{\mathcal{T}_{S}}_{\text{style}}$ is then added to the style transfer loss function to provide scale control in 3D scene stylization, as shown in Equation \ref{eq:scale control single loss total}.
-There are three key aspects where our work differs from that of Jing Y. et al. \cite{jing2018stroke}: 1) In contrast to 2D image style transfer, we use the improved style transfer loss function for 3D radiance fields style transfer, leading to a different overall model architecture.
-2) In order to ensure consistency across multi-view scenes, we utilize NNFM loss \cite{zhang2022arf} rather than the Gram matrix to calculate the style loss.
+There are three key aspects where our work differs from that of Jing Y. et al.~\cite{jing2018stroke}: 1) In contrast to 2D image style transfer, we use the improved style transfer loss function for 3D radiance fields style transfer, leading to a different overall model architecture.
+2) In order to ensure consistency across multi-view scenes, we utilize NNFM loss~\cite{zhang2022arf} rather than the Gram matrix to calculate the style loss.
 3) We optimized their continuous size control strategy.
 In addition to assigning different weights to the output feature maps, we allow alternative style image size $\mathcal{T}^l_{S}$ for each VGG layer in order to produce more adjustable results.
 In other words, it is possible to have different $\mathcal{T}^l_{S}$ for each layer in our method.